 EMT Training in Dallas with Course Descriptions

 The Dallas area has several schools that offer emergency medical technician (EMT) programs.
-Learn about the training programs, admission info and program requirements for three of these schools to make an informed education decision.
+To make an informed education decision, learn about the training options, admission info and program requirements at three colleges located within about 30 miles of downtown.

 |Brookhaven College||Collin County Community College District||Tarrant County College District|